Lyndon Fiber Construction Updates

 We’ll be back for another Meet & Greet on Wednesday, May 22.
 Watch your email for details.

 Remember, April 30 is the deadline to sign up for service with FREE installation.
-If you have friends or family within the township who have still not signed up, please encourage them to sign up now.

 With a kinder, gentler version of Mother Nature and more daylight coming our way, it’s full-steam ahead with construction.
 As contractors continue the build, we’re planning a series of spring gatherings to introduce members of our team, answer your questions, and provide a little education about what to expect.

 Please join us at the Lyndon Township Hall on one of the following dates to learn more about your long-awaited fiber service.